Patient-focused and Progressive

 According to the American Board of Surgery, “General Surgery is a discipline that requires knowledge of and familiarity with a broad spectrum of diseases that may require surgical treatment.”

-Our surgical specialist, Dr. Wade Bollinger, has a breadth of surgical experience that is unmatched in this region, and is committed to the well-being of those who entrust their care to them.
-His goal is to provide patients with prompt, state-of-the-art care in a comfortable, supportive environment.
+Cayuga Surgical Specialists have a breadth of surgical experience that is unmatched in this region, and are committed to the well-being of those who entrust their care to them.
+Their goal is to provide patients with prompt, state-of-the-art care in a comfortable, supportive environment.

-Surgical Specialists are qualified in all aspects of general surgery, and perform outpatient surgeries* at Schuyler Hospital, including:
+Cayuga Surgical Specialists are qualified in all aspects of general surgery, and perform outpatient procedures and surgeries at Schuyler Hospital, including:

 - Gastrointestinal (digestive)